kylegraupe/uas-rtcv/README.md

 ## 🎬 Application Trailer ⚠️

-To watch a short clip of the application in use, click [here.](https://www.graupe.io/portfolio/real-time-computer-vision-streamed-via-dji-drone)
+To watch a short clip of the application in use, click [here.](https://www.graupe.io/portfolio/real-time-computer-vision-streamed-via-dji-drone) on graupe.io!

 Stay tuned!
 Newest version solves latency issue and is in near real time!
 Trailer to come soon!